 Clinical trials are an important part of our research efforts.
 They represent the first step in evaluating new treatments that may eventually be approved by the FDA.
 Roswell Park has a strong clinical trials program, with an average of 15-25 leukemia trials open at any given time.
 They may involve:

 - The development of new drugs for leukemia, especially targeted therapies and immunotherapy (antibodies and CAR T-cell therapies).

-- Finding new ways to uses existing cancer drugs or therapies
+- Finding new ways to use existing cancer drugs or other therapies.

-- The discovery of new targets or pathways we can use to attack the cancer
+- The discovery of new targets or pathways we can use to attack the disease.

 Some of our current studies are examining: